Registration closure and late admissions

 Thank you for your interest in Lake Pointe.
 We appreciate your consideration and the opportunity to serve you!

-On July 1, Lake Pointe completes its registration period for the coming year.
+On June 01, Lake Pointe completed its application period for 2020-21

-Why not get the jump on the 2019-20 school year for by registering to attend the November 2018 information meeting.
+Why not get the jump on the 2021-22 academic year by registering to attend the November information presentation.
 Actual dates will be announced in September but you can share your email address to be contacted as soon as dates are known.
-Email the registrar at email@example.com.
+Email to LPA.Admissions1@gmail.com.

 Perhaps.
 But they are indeed rare.

 Our admissions representatives are willing to collect and to consider late enrollment exceptions, but usually only in exceptional cases.
 Our academy operates upon three pillars.
 The more a family has experience in each of these three pillars, the more likely an exception might be made.

 Passionate experience in discipleship through academic and related studies.

 University Model experience, with its alternating day schedule and at-home, strong parent involvement.